Henrik Sollie

 Background

-Henrik has spent more than two decades building and leading companies where ideas must be translated into execution.
-His background combines entrepreneurship, commercial responsibility, and hands-on involvement in product and system development.
+Henrik has spent more than two decades building and leading companies where ideas must be turned into action quickly.
+His background combines entrepreneurship, commercial responsibility and hands-on involvement in product and system development.

-Across multiple ventures, he has worked at the intersection of vision, people, and delivery, ensuring that complex initiatives move from concept to real-world impact.
-This experience shapes his role in UR, where he focuses on enabling teams, aligning stakeholders, and turning insight into functional outcomes.
+Across ventures, he has worked where vision, people and delivery meet, helping complex initiatives move from concept to real-world impact.
+This experience shapes his role in UR, where he enables teams, aligns stakeholders and turns insight into practical solutions that can be built, tested and brought into the field.

 Motivation